 - Click this button to open a Slack authorization window, where you can pick the Slack instance you want to connect to and view what permissions xMatters needs in your Slack environment.

-- Click Authorize to approve.
+- Click Allow to approve.
 You should see a success message saying you've successfully connected to Slack.
 The bot is automatically added to your Slack workspace.

 Once you get the message that you're successfully connected, you can close the window and return to xMatters, which shows your configuration is now connected.
 The xMatters bot shows up in your list of apps in your Slack workspace and you can invite it to public channels (our bot doesn't get involved in direct messages or private channels just yet).